How To Calibrate CNC Milling Machine

 • Straightness/Perpendicularity: Run ball bar circles in XY plane (150mm radius, 1000mm/min).
 ISO 230-4 compliant.
 A Fadal VMC showed 6μm/m Y deviation, corrected with way resurfacing.

 • Testing: Vary feed rates (500-2500mm/min) to detect servo lag.
-Verify with CMM on a test artifact (e.g., hole plate).
+Verify with CMM on a test artifact (e.g., hole plate), since calibration involves measuring axis travel and confirming the machine can produce accurate cuts.

 aluminium bearbejdning